josephholsten/hig/README.md

 * `rm` should not remove files from disk
 * `diff` should use extended format

-* require on modern versions of clients
+* require modern versions of clients
 * GPG support

 ## Commands